-In spite of being used for such dark needs, Chihuahuas were also used often as companions.
-This is because they have always been charming and affectionate pets.
-And for those who find it hard to handle larger dogs in limited spaces, they make great apartment dogs and are perfect for the elderly and disabled.
+In spite of being used for such dark needs, Chihuahuas were also often used as companions.
+This is because they've always been charming and affectionate pets.
+And for those who find it hard to handle larger dogs in limited spaces, they make great apartment dogs.
+Additionally, they are perfect for the elderly and disabled.

-They are also an excellent family dog who will happily sit or play with kids.
-Another reason why Chihuahuas are great companions is that they provide emotional support along with comfort and solace.
+They are also excellent family dogs who will happily sit or play with kids.
+Another reason Chihuahuas are great companions is that they provide emotional support along with comfort and solace.
 For people with severe emotional issues, they can also act as trained pets.

 Chihuahuas Have Strong Hunting Instincts

 Even though Chihuahuas are small, they can defend themselves whenever they have to.
 They are not overly aggressive in nature, but they are defensive and still driven by a lot of their instinctual habits.
 As a result, Chihuahuas have come to be known as dogs that can capture unwanted rodents.